Updated on 06/17/2024

 After sustaining a work injury, you may have questions about how to file a claim or what benefits you are eligible to receive.
-We understand that navigating your possible benefit options can be confusing and can add further stress to your situation.
-Many of our clients have asked about the specific differences between workers compensation benefits and SSDI.
+Many of our clients have asked about the specific differences between workers’ compensation benefits and Social Security Disability Insurance (SSDI).
 Knowing the differences can help you understand what you are eligible for after sustaining an injury.
-An attorney can help answer questions to your case and aid in getting the compensation you deserve.

 Before signing up to receive your Social Security benefits, you should be aware of what collecting Social Security retirement benefits could mean for the amount you will continue to receive from your workers’ compensation.

-What are the Differences Between Workers’ Compensation and Social Security Disability Insurance (SSDI) Benefits?
+What Are the Differences Between Workers’ Compensation and SSDI Benefits?

 Can You Get Social Security on Workers’ Comp?

-This is a common question we hear at Frommer D’Amico.
-The short answer is “yes.”
-In fact, if you qualify for both, you should apply for both.
-However, you will not get more than your current wages, even if you do qualify for both.
+Yes, you can collect workers’ comp and Social Security disability benefits at the same time in Pennsylvania.
+If you qualify for both, you should apply for both, but you will not get more than your current wages.
 The total amount you receive from workers’ compensation and SSDI benefits cannot be more than 80% of your income before your injury.

 Lump Sum Payment Adjustments

-In Pennsylvania, life expectancy lump sum settlements are quite common.
+In Pennsylvania, an injured worker can apply for a commuted award.
+Commutation allows you to collect your benefits in a lump sum payment discounted to its present value without agreeing on a final full settlement.
 Under Pennsylvania law, future periodic payments can be commuted by the Workers’ Compensation Board.
 No discount is applied when the commuted amount of time is 52 weeks or less.
 When the commuted amount is being calculated for a time period of more than 52 weeks, then a discounted rate is usually applied.
+Keep in mind, commutations are rare.
+Instead, most cases settle through a Compromise & Release Agreement.

 How Will My Employer Notify Me of a Workers’ Compensation Offset?